vijay-eis/rfcs/text/0000-localizing-api-messages.md

 * Developer should follow language/framework specific recommended best practices for loading translation at runtime
 * When handling messages with placeholders, replace the placeholders with the actual value on the server side before sending it back to the client
-* STOP using the lang query string parameter.
+* Reliance on the lang query string parameter is DEPRECATED and SHOULD be updated to use the "Accept-language" header at the earliest possible development sprint.
 * accept-language header value MUST be in ll_CC format. , where ll is a two-letter language code, and CC is a two-letter country code.
-* When accept-language header is missing or has an incorrect value, return the message value in en_US.
-If message value cannot be found, return the message key
+* A module MUST return messages in the language specified in the HTTP "Accept-language" request header (see IETF RFC 7231 section 5.3.5).
+If the requested language is not available, a module MUST return the message in the en language.

 ## Rationale and Alternatives